SchwarzIT/onyx/apps/docs/src/basics/typography.md

 ## Brand typography

-The standard font family is defined to be the Source Sans.
-If you are creating a new onyx project, this will always be the startingpoint.
-In the initial phase the Source Sans applies to all color themes that are provided by onyx.
+The default font family is defined to be the Source Sans and Source Code Pro (monospace).
+If you are creating a new onyx project, this will always be included out-of-the-box.
+In the initial phase, Source Sans applies to all color themes that are provided by onyx.

 In case you are working on a Kaufland application or Lidl application, you are free to switch into the brand font families of Kaufland Regular or Lidl Font Pro.